spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 * Instead of indexing with numbers, objects are indexed with keys (strings).

 * Order is not guaranteed.
-When you iterate through the elements in an array, they may not be in the same order they were entered in.
+When you iterate through the elements in an object, they may not be in the same order they were entered in.

-Objets are denoted by curly brackets `{}`.
+Objets are defined by curly brackets `{}`.
 Open up the console and let's make some objects.

 ```